Noah2610/deathfloor/docs/ENEMIES.md

 - damage player on contact
 - destroy on player contact or after 10 sec

+# jumping battery
+- gravity, no movement components
+- on player LOS: jump with hardcoded y and semi randomized x value. when touching floor again, spawn 2 discharges, one to the left and one to the right. short delay, loop.
+- high hp

 # electric barrier
 - no gravity, no movement, doesnt take damage